What are low-beam headlights? What are high beams? Understanding the different headlight functions and how they work.

 All cars have a low and high beam function and most drivers should already know the difference between the two since it's a prerequisite before getting your license!

 The difference between low and high beams is that low beams are used for normal nighttime driving while high beams are used in rural areas or small roads with very little or no light at all.

-Low beams are angled upwards for extra light and should only be used for very short periods of time as to not blind other drivers.
+High beams are angled upwards for extra light and should only be used in very dark areas when there is no oncoming traffic so as to not blind other drivers.